 Now if you play your clip, it will play notes up and down the scale, and at different velocities.
 It does sound horrible though.
 Luckily that’s an easy fix, and the last few steps in this tutorial.

 Head back over to the Resonator section, and change Tune’s key from 100% to 0%.
-Now every note will be the same note, despite what the midi FX tell it to play.
-Those same midi FX are how we are going to modulate the sound.
+Now every note will be the same note, despite what the midi FX tells it to play.
+That same midi FX is how we are going to modulate the sound.

 Stiffness is a good place to start.
 I have set Key to 0% and Volume to -67%.
 Stiffness is set at 67%.
-Noise I have left at 50%, but have set Key to -122%.
+The noise I have left at 50% but have set Key to -122%.

-Over on the resonator section I have changed the Pitch to 100% and increased the pitch envelopes time to 10s, and set the velocity box to -100%.
+Over on the resonator section, I have changed the Pitch to 100% and increased the pitch envelopes time to 10s, and set the velocity box at -100%.
 Play around with both Decay and Radius’ Key and Velocity settings until you have a sound you’re happy with.

-Finally add a filter delay with the centre channel disabled.
+Finally, add a filter delay with the center channel disabled.
 Make sure to adjust the EQ so only the higher frequencies are coming through and make sure that the delay volume is reduced slightly.